reflex-media/lesgo-lite/README.md

 Bootstrap your next serverless microservice project with an even lighter node.js framework.

-**NOTE:** This is not an introduction to the Serverless Framework.
+> **NOTE:** This is not an introduction to the Serverless Framework.
 You would already need to know how Serverless Framework works prior to using of this template.

+Lesgo!
+Lite provides the bare minimal template to quickly build a simple REST API endpoint.
+For a more complex project with examples, use the [Lesgo!](https://github.com/reflex-media/lesgo) Framework instead.

+Refer to the [Getting Started](https://reflex-media.github.io/lesgo-docs/getting-started/installation/) guide to start development.

 ## Learning Lesgo!